Skip to content

 Refund ProcessingPIX refund instant, card refund 5-10 business days

-PIX is instant — that is the entire point of the PIX rail and PagSeguro implements it the way the Central Bank specifies.
+PIX is instant, which is the entire point of the PIX rail, and PagSeguro implements it the way the Central Bank specifies.
 Debit card transactions authorize immediately and settle T+1 to the merchant account.
 Credit card transactions authorize immediately but settle on the standard 30-day Brazilian cycle (D+30) unless the merchant opts into antecipacao at 3.49%, which brings cash forward to next-day.
-Boleto confirmation runs 1-2 business days after the player pays the slip — that is the rail-level latency, not a PagSeguro choice.
+Boleto confirmation runs 1-2 business days after the player pays the slip, which is the rail-level latency rather than a PagSeguro choice.
 Payouts via the Payouts API are instant for PIX disbursements and T+1 for TED bank transfers.
 Refund processing is instant on PIX (the BCB-spec PIX refund mechanism) and 5-10 business days on card refunds, which is rail-standard but slow compared to open-banking alternatives that refund in seconds.
-For Brazilian regulated iGaming, where PIX drives 90% of deposits and instant withdrawals are a competitive expectation, these speeds are competitive — the issue is not PagSeguro's processing speed, it is that the credit card 30-day settlement is irrelevant since credit is banned for deposits.
-The remaining performance question is operator settlement on cards: T+30 default with 3.49% antecipacao is the standard Brazilian acquirer dynamic and not specific to PagSeguro.
+For Brazilian regulated iGaming, where PIX drives 90% of deposits and instant withdrawals are a competitive expectation, these speeds are competitive, and the issue is not PagSeguro's processing speed but that the credit card 30-day settlement is irrelevant since credit is banned for deposits.
+The remaining performance question is operator settlement on cards, where T+30 default with 3.49% antecipacao is the standard Brazilian acquirer dynamic rather than anything specific to PagSeguro.

 Integration & Tech